• Skip to primary navigation

 Jump to Recipe

 These savory lacto-fermented carrots are SO delicious and super easy with just five minutes of prep time required!
-(P.S.
-The five days of fermentation time are so worth the wait.) 😉
+(And trust me, the five days of fermentation time is so worth the wait.) 😉

 Savory lacto-fermented carrots in a glass working jar on a brown table.